downshift-js/downshift/README.md

   `aria-label` to give a more specific label that describes the options available, then `aria-labelledby` will not be provided and screen readers can use your `aria-label` instead.

+In some cases, you might want to completely bypass the `refKey` check.
+Then you can provide the object `{suppressRefError : true}` as the second argument to `getMenuProps`.
+**Please use it with extreme care and only if you are absolutely sure that the ref is correctly forwarded otherwise `Downshift` will unexpectedly fail.**

 ```jsx
 <ul {...getMenuProps()}>